-BUS D(07:00) L - are the Unibus signals that allow the Processor Status to respond to processor or console requests to its absolute bus address.
+BUS D (07:00) L are the Unibus signals that allow the Processor Status to respond to processor or console requests to its absolute bus address.

-K5-2 PS(T)(1) H - is the Trace bit of the Processor Status word and is used on the IR DECODE module (print K3-7) to generate a branch to SERVICE (no RT instruction present).
+K5-2 PS(T) (1) H is the TRACE bit of the processor status word and is used on the IR DECODE module (print K3-7) to generate a branch to SERVICE (no RTT instruction present).
 Signals K3-7 TRACE L and K3-7 SERVICE L reflect this input with the appropriate flag flip-flop on the STATUS module (print K5-4) being set.
-The PS(T) bit is not loaded with the rest of the Processor Status word, it is implicitly altered only upon RTI and RTT instructions and during trap sequences.
+The PS(T) bit is not loaded with the rest of the processor status word, it is implicitly altered only on RTI and RTT instructions and during trap sequences.

-K5-2 PS(N)(1) H - is the negative bit of the Condition Codes portion of the Processor Status word.
-It is loaded as a function of absolute bus address reference to the Processor Status or under microcontrol in instruction or trap operations.
-Input data for Condition Code operation comes from combinations of logic which selects upper or lower byte information.
-The signal is used in combinational logic generating the ALU control signal K3-8 ALUM H on the DATA PATHS module and in the branch instruction logic (K5-3 print).
+K5-2 PS(N) (1) H is the negative bit of the condition codes portion of the processor status word.
+It is loaded as a function of absolute bus address reference to the processor status or under microprogram control in instruction or trap operations.
+Input data for condition code operation comes from combinations of logic which select upper or lower byte information.
+The signal is used in combinational logic generating the ALU control signal K3-8 ALUM H on the DATA PATHS module and in the branch instruction logic (print K5-3).